OliverSBeresford/Darwin-s-World/README.md

 compass directions (North, East, South, or West) and belongs to a particular species that determines how that creature behaves.

-A world is populated with twenty creatures, ten of a species called Flytrap and ten of a species called Rover.
+A world is populated with twenty creatures, ten of one species and ten of another.
 The species of the creature is identied by the first letter in its name.
 The creature faces in the direction indicated by its pointy nose.
 The behavior of each creature (you can think of it as a small robot) is controlled by a program that is species specic.
 Thus, all of the Rovers behave in thesame way.
 The behaviors of different species, however, are probably different.

 As the simulation proceeds, every creature gets a turn.
 On its turn, a creature executes a short piece of